radixdlt/olympia-node/docs/development/README.md

 ## Development Environment Setup

 ### Prerequisites
-- Java 11 SDK installed.
-If you have several versions installed, it is preferred to have Java 11 set as default version.
+- Have the Java 11 SDK installed.
+If you have several versions installed, set your PATH to point at Java 11.
-- more or less recent Linux or MacOS (Windows WSL2 may work, but not tested)
+- Use a recent verson of Linux or MacOS (Windows WSL2 may work, but it has not been tested)
+- Git v2.27+
-- git 2.27+
+- Docker v20.10+
-- docker version 20.10+
-- docker-compose version 1.25+

-Two last prerequisites are necessary only if you plan to launch local network.
+- Docker Compose v1.25+

 ### Getting code
-There are two options, depending on the need/desire to contribute.

-#### You plan to contribute
-In this case you need to fork the main repository https://github.com/radixdlt/radixdlt into your account and then clone it locally.
+* If you intend to contribute, fork the main repository https://github.com/radixdlt/radixdlt into your account and then clone it locally.

-#### You don't plan to contribute
-Just clone the main repo at https://github.com/radixdlt/radixdlt
+* Otherwise, just clone the main repo at https://github.com/radixdlt/radixdlt

 ### Building code
 Use following command to build binaries and run unit tests: